-Where appropriate, we will discuss any concerns about a child / young person with their parents or carers.
+Where appropriate, we will discuss any concerns about a child with the child's parents or carers.
 The DSL will normally do this in the event of a suspicion or disclosure.
-This will be done in collaboration with the Local Authority if appropriate.

 Other staff will only talk to parents or carers about any such concerns following consultation with the DSL.